Ahmad-Hemmati/MetaHeuristics/README.md

-# UiB INF273-Meta-Heuristics Truck-and-drone utils
+# UiB INF273-Meta-Heuristics Truck-and-Drone utils
 This Repo is dedicated to the function utils needed for the project of the course.

 # Requirements